Your First 6 Months — BJJ Beginner Roadmap

 Upper Belts

 You'll spend most of your time defending.
 That's fine.
-Surviving under a controlled upper belt is one of the best learning environments.
 Ask them to go slowly and explain what they feel.
 Their feedback is worth ten rounds of guessing.

 Same-Level White Belts

 More time to try things.
 More chaos.
-Less polish.
-Good for attempting new moves and learning to manage unpredictable, untrained movement.
-Keep intensity low and mutual — you're both learning.
+Good for attempting new moves and learning to manage unpredictable movement.
+Keep intensity mutual — you're both building.

 Smaller Partners

 You can't rely on size.
-You have to execute correctly.
 Sloppy technique gets exposed immediately when force isn't available as a backup.
 A technical mirror that reveals every gap in your execution.

 Seek out rolls with people who submit you — not to suffer, but to experience bad positions safely.
 Familiarity with bad positions removes panic, and panic is what blocks learning.